 From the Paolina chairlift mountain station, we followed the gentle path to Kölnerhütte.

 From the Kölner mountain hut, there are two ways to hike to the Vajolet towers.
 You can either take the hiking path via Passo delle Coronelle/Tschagerjoch or the Santner Via Ferrata route.
-We highly recommend the via ferrata route.
-It’s more interesting.
+We highly recommend the more interesting via ferrata route, if you have the gear.

 If you take the via ferrata route up, you’ll plateau at Santnerpass.
 The view of Gartlhütte, the mountain hut at the foot of the towers, is glorious.
 Descend to Kölner hütte via the Passo delle Coronelle/Tschagerjoch hiking path.